derricks/hirsute/manual.md

 If a generator returns another generator, that will be called, and so on.
 If a generator returns a Range object, a random value from that range will be the ultimate generated value.

 * one_of (options,histogram) - choose a random item from a list of options.
 If a histogram is passed in, that is used to determine the probability of picking one option over another.
 If a histogram is not passed in, all options will be picked with equal probability.
-Note: Histogram must be the same length as options, and all the values must add up to 1.0
+Note: Histogram must be no longer than the list.
+It can be shorter, but than items at the end of the list won't be selected.
+See below about histograms

 * counter (startingValue) - keep an incrementing counter so that each new object created from the template gets the next value.
 Useful for ids and for making unique emails or screen names